 Throughout the 1980s and the early 90s, Woody Vondracek became one of South Florida’s foremost Art Deco graphic artists.
-We recently had the opportunity to interview Woody, who reminisced with us about the best years of his life living in South Beach.
-He told us, “the first time I came to Miami Beach was in the 60s when I was in the Air Force…driving up Collins Avenue I remember all the buildings were white with curved lines…it reminded me of one big appliance store…I was instantly intrigued by the district”.
+We recently had the opportunity to interview Woody, who reminisced with us about the best years of his life living in South Beach, “the first time I came to Miami Beach was in the 60s when I was in the Air Force…driving up Collins Avenue I remember all the buildings were white with curved lines…it reminded me of one big appliance store…I was instantly intrigued by the district”.

 By 1977, Woody moved from Detroit to Miami where he worked as a mechanic for Eastern Airlines.
 “I started drawing the buildings because I was so inspired by their shapes and forms, and the typography of the 30s architecture with its black and white lines.
 I always had artistic abilities, but besides taking one semester of drafting, I never had any formal training in art.
 My first design of an Art Deco building in Miami Beach was the Plymouth Hotel, which I drew on my coffee table.”